-In 2017, Cyber Monday sales hit $6.6 billion, per Forbes.
-That was more than enough to make the Monday after Thanksgiving the United States’ biggest e-commerce day ever.
-Statistically speaking, it’s likely that you’ve purchased something online on Cyber Mondays past, even if it’s not your holiday shopping day of choice.
+In 2018, Cyber Monday sales approached $8 billion, per TechCrunch, making the Monday after Thanksgiving the United States’ biggest e-commerce day ever.
+Statistically speaking, it’s likely you’ve purchased something online on Cyber Mondays past, even if it’s not your holiday shopping day of choice.

 Read on to learn about the history of Cyber Monday, what Cyber Monday and similar days are like around the world, and whether Cyber Monday and Black Friday are worth distinguishing between anymore.

 Oh, and before you begin this year’s holiday shopping, check out our Cyber Monday shopping guide, updated every year with the best deals of the season from the country’s top retailers.
 If you’re not averse to hitting the stores on the day after Thanksgiving, check out our Black Friday shopping guide too.

 History of Cyber Monday

 When and where did Cyber Monday become a great day to save on holiday gift shopping?
 Here’s how it fits into the end-of-year holiday shopping season.

 The Monday after Thanksgiving has been a popular online shopping day since the turn of the 21st century.
 Before the smartphone era, consumers used the first workday after the long Thanksgiving weekend to check their favorite retailers’ websites for deals they might have missed at in-person Black Friday sales or more leisurely weekend trips to the mall.